-Charly Lowry, who spearheaded the annual series and is the lead singer of the group Dark Water Rising, delivered a slideshow presentation to the council touting the benefits of permitting a beer garden at the four-part concert series that will be held on Thursdays in September..
+Charly Lowry, who spearheaded the annual series and is the lead singer of the group Dark Water Rising, delivered a slideshow presentation to the council touting the benefits of permitting a beer garden during the four-part concert series, which will be held on Thursdays in September.
 The proposed garden would restrict the consumption of alcohol to a fenced-off area in the Pembroke Town Park and would require concertgoers to purchase tickets in advance that can be exchanged for drinks.

 “I know there are several different concerns.
 Any time you mix alcohol with people, you’re going to have concerns,” she said, adding that the garden “creates a controlled environment where they have to stay within a designated area … .”

 According to Lowry, a one-time, special-use permit from the North Carolina ABC Commission allowing the outdoor sale of alcohol would cost $50.
 The total cost of securing permits for each installment of the four-part concert series, which kicks off on Sept.
 4, would be $200.

 “If the town chooses to go with this, the profits will go back into the town,” Lowry said.

 Council members Theresa Locklear and Larry McNeill voiced opposition to the idea.